Empathy

 There is movement from empathy (uncomplicated) to counter-transference (where empathy becomes complicated) to wounded healing (where the therapist lives through a countertransference situation in a process of mutual transformation with the patient).

-Sedgwick maps a developmental arc within the therapeutic relationship in which empathy serves as the starting point, deepening through countertransference toward mutual transformation.
+Sedgwick maps a developmental sequence in the therapeutic relationship in which empathy serves as a starting point that deepens, under pressure, into countertransference and ultimately mutual transformation.

 Sedgwick, David, An Introduction to Jungian Psychotherapy: The Therapeutic Relationship, 2001supporting